Get the kit — A$297

 No provider can be fully "prepared" for end-of-life care — it is inherently unpredictable and emotionally demanding.
 But having the right policies, training, and documentation frameworks in place means your organisation can focus on what matters most: providing dignified, compassionate care during the most significant period of a participant's life.

-The SIL Rescue Kit from NDISCompliant provides 65 audit-ready documents covering the NDIS Practice Standards Core Module — the compliance foundation that supports your organisation through all aspects of NDIS service delivery, including the most sensitive ones.
+The Complete SIL Kit from NDISCompliant provides 109 audit-mapped documents covering the NDIS Practice Standards Core Module — the compliance foundation that supports your organisation through all aspects of NDIS service delivery, including the most sensitive ones.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.